drj11/pypng/README.md

 to add a `pHYs` chunk, which allows the intended pixel size to be specified.

+`priditherpng` command line tool standardised and converted to Python 3.

 Better errors messages when you write the wrong number of rows.